 What if I have cold symptoms or COVID during my delivery?

 - If you are actively sick with cold symptoms at the time of delivery or any time in your pregnancy we will still be able to care for you.
 Expect staff to be wearing protective equipment but otherwise we will strive to take excellent care of you and your baby.
 We are currently actively planning so we can do this safely.

 - If you go into labour we would immediately do a swab.
 The team caring for you would continue to wear protective infection control equipment until this swab result was back and we know whether you have a cold or COVID.

 Can I breastfeed if I get COVID?

 - Yes.
 Guidelines recommend still breastfeeding using good hand washing.
 If you do have a positive COVID swab or have cold/flu symptoms, the recommendation is to wear a mask and use good hand washing with any infant care including breast feeding.
-There is no evidence of the virus in breastmilk.

 Will I be separated from my baby if I get COVID?